okflea/assignment/README.md

 react-leaflet uses openstreetmaps which doesnot even require an api key .

 Things to be implemented :
-* storing data in localStorage and linking it to context so the page doesnot break on reload.
+* storing data in localStorage and linking it to context so the page doesnot break on page reload.